CorentinLouis/SPACE_labelling_tool/README.md

 There are the following interactive components:
 * **Measurements:** Each pane displays a measurement, with name, scale and units on the right.
   Features can be drawn by clicking to add coordinates, and completed by clicking on the first coordinate added again.
+The vertices of the polygon can be modified before completed the polygon:
+  * Hold _ctrl_ and click and drag a vertex to reposition it before the polygon has been completed.
+  * Hold the _shift_ key and click and drag anywhere in the axes to move all vertices.
+  * Press the _esc_ key to start a new polygon.

   Once selected, a feature can be named.
 Features can be selected on any pane, and will be mirrored on all other panes.
 * **Prev/Next buttons:** These move through the data by an amount equal to the width of time range selected.
   This will also overlap 1/4 of the current window as 'padding'.